Sagar-v4/XShot/README.md

 ## Motivation

-Sharing X(tweeter) post on other platforms like Instagram, LinkedIn, or in news articles is a common practice.
+Sharing X(twitter) post on other platforms like Instagram, LinkedIn, or in news articles is a common practice.
 However, simply taking a screenshot often results in a low-quality, cluttered, and poorly-sized image.
 It includes unnecessary UI elements, uses relative timestamps (e.g., "1h ago"), and doesn't adapt well to different platform dimensions.

 XShot was built to solve these problems by providing a seamless, one-click tool to generate beautiful and professional-looking tweet snapshots right from your browser.